nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Vendor clicks on the help tab
-2. Salesy shows the various commands that are available to use.
+2. Salesy shows the link to Salesy's user guide page.
-3. Vendor clicks on the <u>drop down of the task </u> that she wants to further expand
+3. Vendor clicks on the <u>copy button</u> to copy the link.
-4. <u>Drop down</u> will expand and vendor is able to view the command guide.

    Use case ends